• Skip to primary navigation

 Afternoon Tea Recipes

 To create a larger afternoon tea menu I've compiled some recipe options that we have served at teas before.
-I've labeled what recipes I would prepare ahead of time so there is less to do/ stress on the day you are hosting the tea.
+I've labeled what recipes I would prepare ahead of time so there is less to do/ stress on the day you host afternoon tea.

 Sandwiches